Hofls/useful-info/ideas-strategies-concepts/software-dev-concepts.md

 	* Traditional approach - code explicitly calls constructor of specific implementation (new BoxService())
 	* Inverse approach - code describes type, framework provides implementation (@Autowired)
 * `Worse is better` - Software that is limited (worse), but simple to use, may be more appealing to the users (better)
-	* `Simplicity` - The design must be simple, both in implementation and interface.
+	* `Simplicity` - The design must be simple, both in implementation and UX.
 Simplicity is the most important consideration in a design
+	    * Simple UX example - TikTok.
+Just open app and scroll, no other actions are necessary
 	* `Correctness` - The design should be correct
 	* `Consistency` - The design must not be overly inconsistent
 	* `Completeness` - Completeness must be sacrificed whenever implementation simplicity is jeopardized